 A Place of Necessity

 Across the world, shelter is seen as a basic need — a space to live with safety and dignity.
-Yet, in Panasi Bari, a small village in the southern part of Rajasthan’s Banswara district, even this fundamental right was compromised for many.
+In Panasi Bari, a small village in the southern part of Rajasthan’s Banswara district, with limited employment opportunities many men migrated to Gujarat for daily wage work, leaving behind households with basics.
+In this backdrop young girls and women took action for their menstrual hygiene.

 A Challenge Rooted in Dignity